Meet the Horses

 Breed: Miniature Horse

 Rye has some special needs we keep a close eye on.
 Chiefly his Wry Mouth, hence his name…Rye.
 His crooked little face is endearing and he is able to chew just fine, but he will require consistent dental work to maintain a healthy mouth.
 Rye is learning the ropes of becoming a visiting member of our team and his role as part of our unmounted horsemanship classes.
 Rye loves to play!
 He has a favorite soccer ball that he keeps near at all times.
-Because the ponies are so little and don’t go through a bale of hay and 6 pounds of grain a day, there is a misconception that miniature horses and ponies are much less expensive to care for than full sized horses.
+Because the ponies are so little (Rye is just 34″ high at his withers!) and don’t go through a bale of hay and 6 pounds of grain a day, there is a misconception that miniature horses and ponies are much less expensive to care for than full sized horses.
 While this may be true when it comes to the actual feed bill, all the other expenses are the same.
 They require the same farrier care and veterinary care as our full sized horses, and they also require specially sized tack, which is sometimes much more expensive than the same tack for full sized horses!

 Guillermo is Spanish for William, but he prefers to be called Jack or Donkey.
 He is delightful small Donkey who has had his share of health challenges.
 He was brought here to the farm to recover from Laminitis, which includes lameness, inflammation, and increased temperature in the hooves.
 It is a very painful and difficult condition to rehabilitate, however, the smaller equine generally have a more positive prognosis.
 Donkey cannot have treats, graze on pasture and will always have feet that look a little different than they did before.
 But he is expected to make a full recovery with his new lifestyle.